ipfs-inactive/kubernetes-ipfs/docs/validation.md

 Once the successes and failures have been talied up across runs for a particular test, the observed value is compared against the `expected` block.
 If the observed value matches, `kubernetes-ipfs` will report that expectations were met, and returns a 0 exit code.
 If they don't match, it will return a non-zero exit code, and state that the expectations were not met.
-This allows users to short-circut the tests (at the full-test level) and immediately fail in the event of a test failure and to check the results of running a test from external software.

 Within the test definition: